Skip to main content

 They are:

-Frank Runnels, Local 22 President six consecutive terms 1968 through 1983 and formerly Regional Director of Region 1E, UAW.
+Frank Runnels, Local 22 President for six consecutive terms, 1968 through 1983, and formerly Regional Director of Region 1E, UAW.

 M.L.
-Douglas, Local 22 President two consecutive terms 1983-1989 and formerly Benefits' Representative at Solidarity House.
+Douglas, Local 22 President for two consecutive terms, 1983-1989, and formerly Benefits' Representative at Solidarity House.

-Ray A. Church, Local 22 President three consecutive terms 1989-1995, who went on to become an International Representative with Region 1A.
+Ray A. Church, Local 22 President for three consecutive terms from 1989 to 1995, went on to become an International Representative with Region 1A.

 Donald Steele, Jr. moved into the Presidency to fill the vacancy left by Ed Ptasznik's appointment.
 He remained in office until his assignment to the International Union.

-George L. McGregor took on the role of President upon Craig's move to the CHR and was our President for two consecutive terms.
+George L. McGregor assumed the role of President upon Craig's move to the CHR and was our President for two consecutive terms.

-Rhonda G. Maurer was elected as our first woman President upon George's retirement and was elected for two terms until she was picked to become an International Representative at Region 1, UAW.
+Rhonda G. Maurer was elected as our first female President upon George's retirement and served for two terms, until she was selected to become an International Representative at Region 1, UAW.

 Celso A. Duque was installed as President upon Rhonda's move to the Region and served as our first Hispanic President.

-Wiley Turnage has been our President since June 2019, and has had to deal with the retooling of the Detroit/Hamtramck plant to become an all-electric facility now named Factory ZERO.
-He has also led the membership through the COVID-19 Pandemic and the flood of 2021 with grace,humility and a true affection for the members he represents.
+Wiley Turnage served as our President from June 2019 to January 2024, overseeing the retooling of the Detroit/Hamtramck plant to become an all-electric facility, now known as Factory ZERO.
+He has also led the membership through the COVID-19 Pandemic and the 2021 flood with grace, humility, and a genuine affection for the members he represents.

-Your membership has grown from its beginning with local 174 and only 80 organizing members.
-Until 3,800 strong they struck for recognition.
+Your membership has grown from its beginning with Local 174, which initially had only 80 organizing members, to 3,800 strong as they struck for recognition.

-Today, Local 22 represents workers at Detroit/Hamtramck Factory ZERO, the GM LOC Subsystems members at Factory ZERO, the GMPT Romulus Nurses, Factory ZERO Nurses, Aramark Trades & Cleaners and the Kautex/Textron gas tank plant.
+Today, Local 22 represents workers at the Detroit/Hamtramck Factory ZERO, the GMPT Romulus Nurses, Factory ZERO Nurses, Aramark Trades and Cleaners, MPS, and the Kautex/Textron gas tank plant.

 Former Recording Secretary